Creighton Braun

-Creighton Spencer Braun (born December 7, 2001) is an American soccer player who plays as a defender or midfielder Germania Halberstadt.
+Creighton Spencer Braun (born December 7, 2001) is an American soccer player who plays as a defender or midfielder for TSV Aubstadt.

 Career

 Before the second half of 2020–21, Braun signed for Slovak top flight side DAC Dunajská Streda after training for Schalke in the German Bundesliga.
 After that, he was sent on loan to Slovak second division club ŠTK Šamorín.